ChickenProp/chickenprop.github.com/drafts/ghc-dev-log.md

 how much difference it would have made to the iteration speed.

-I think the line "Merge request must be rebased, because a fast-forward merge is not possible" attached to the PR[^pr] is very misleading.
-Marge Bot can merge it, unless there are actual conflicts.
+I think the line "Merge request must be rebased, because a fast-forward merge is not possible" that was attached to the PR while it was open was very misleading.
+[Marge Bot](https://gitlab.haskell.org/marge-bot) can merge it, unless there are actual conflicts.
 I don't remember if actual conflicts are shown in any way distinct from a simple "master has some commits your branch doesn't".

-[^pr]: GHC is hosted on gitlab, which calls them "merge requests" rather than
-    "pull requests", but I'm sticking to calling them PRs here.

 The thing I would have most liked to improve was getting intermediate feedback.
 I rarely-or-never got replies to "here's what I have so far, it would be nice to get some preliminary thoughts on it".
 Of course, this doesn't scale.

+Similarly, there was a month where I had nothing to do but wait for comments;
+eventually I pinged @triagers and that got the ball rolling.
+Maybe I should just done that from the beginning, but I didn't want to seem pushy.

+When I did get a review, comments were generally helpful and pushed me to improve the code, especially documentation.

 Again, overall the experience of working on GHC was great.